Image SEO statistics

 The data makes it clear: image SEO is no longer an optional enhancement—it’s a competitive necessity.
 As search engines grow more sophisticated in interpreting visual content, every image becomes an opportunity to drive traffic, improve rankings, and deliver better user experiences.
 The rise of visual search, mobile browsing, and AI-assisted discovery means brands must rethink how they treat images across their websites.

 Alt text, compression, responsiveness, and structured metadata are now fundamental for visibility.
 Businesses that treat images with the same attention as keywords or backlinks will gain an edge in an increasingly visual digital landscape.
-In 2025 and beyond, strong image SEO won’t just support your content—it will help define your entire presence in search.
+In 2026 and beyond, strong image SEO won’t just support your content—it will help define your entire presence in search.
 Those who adapt early will dominate both traditional SERPs and emerging visual-first search experiences.
+Visual discovery through tools like Google Lens and AI-powered search interfaces is accelerating faster than most marketers expected in 2026.

 Sources: